StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 The log tool will write to the console with annotations for console colors, which helps with readability, but isn't always supported.
 These are the options available for configuring those colors.

-- `LogColors.Ansi` — Use console coloring annotations.
+- `LogColors.Ansi` — Use console coloring annotations, when the console supports them!
+StereoKit checks the terminal for ANSI support, whether output has been redirected to a file or pipe, and the NO_COLOR environment variable.
+If any of those say no, colors are scraped out and logs fall back to plain text.
 - `LogColors.None` — Scrape out any color annotations, so logs are all completely plain text.

 ## enum LogLevel